DerBrunoIR/Minecraft-GameOfLife/README.md

 The main feature is that the screen can be expanded without changing any logic inside any of the command blocks representing a single cell.
 This allows an easy expansion of the screen.

+At the bottom is a video showing the `Pentadecathlon` configuration.

 # How to install
 - unzip `TheGameOfLife.zip` and put `TheGameOfLife` directory into your minecraft worlds folder `saves`.